afariha/ConformanceConstraintsReproducibility/README.md

 ## If using Windows, do the following to prepare first

-- Install windows subsystem for linux using `wsl --install`
 - Download and install ubuntu from this link: https://ubuntu.com/wsl
 - Open the Ubuntu terminal and prepare the system with the following commands: